Keurig Dr Pepper (NASDAQ:KDP) Updates FY 2021 Earnings Guidance

 Keurig Dr Pepper (NASDAQ:KDP) issued an update on its FY 2021 earnings guidance on Friday morning.
-The company provided earnings per share (EPS) guidance of $1.582-$1.610 for the period, compared to the Thomson Reuters consensus estimate of $1.600.
+The company provided earnings per share guidance of $1.582-$1.610 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.600.
 The company issued revenue guidance of $12.32 billion-$12.43 billion, compared to the consensus revenue estimate of $12.47 billion.

-Keurig Dr Pepper (NASDAQ:KDP) last released its quarterly earnings results on Thursday, July 29th.
-The company reported $0.38 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.37 by $0.01.
+Keurig Dr Pepper (NASDAQ:KDP) last released its earnings results on Thursday, July 29th.
+The company reported $0.38 earnings per share for the quarter, topping analysts’ consensus estimates of $0.37 by $0.01.
+The company had revenue of $3.14 billion during the quarter, compared to the consensus estimate of $3.07 billion.
 Keurig Dr Pepper had a return on equity of 8.91% and a net margin of 13.49%.
-The firm had revenue of $3.14 billion during the quarter, compared to analysts’ expectations of $3.07 billion.
-On average, equities analysts expect that Keurig Dr Pepper will post 1.61 earnings per share for the current fiscal year.
+On average, equities research analysts predict that Keurig Dr Pepper will post 1.61 earnings per share for the current year.

-Keurig Dr Pepper announced that its board has authorized a share buyback plan on Friday, October 1st that allows the company to buyback $4.00 billion in shares.
-This buyback authorization allows the company to repurchase up to 8.1% of its shares through open market purchases.
-Shares buyback plans are often a sign that the company’s board of directors believes its stock is undervalued.
+Keurig Dr Pepper announced that its board has approved a share repurchase plan on Friday, October 1st that authorizes the company to repurchase $4.00 billion in shares.
+This repurchase authorization authorizes the company to buy up to 8.1% of its stock through open market purchases.
+Stock repurchase plans are typically a sign that the company’s management believes its stock is undervalued.

-In other Keurig Dr Pepper news, insider Justin Whitmore bought 1,025 shares of Keurig Dr Pepper stock in a transaction on Thursday, August 19th.
-The shares were purchased at an average cost of $34.34 per share, for a total transaction of $35,198.50.
-The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-Also, insider Herbert Derek Hopkins sold 38,513 shares of Keurig Dr Pepper stock in a transaction dated Friday, September 10th.
+In other Keurig Dr Pepper news, insider Herbert Derek Hopkins sold 38,513 shares of the firm’s stock in a transaction on Friday, September 10th.
 The stock was sold at an average price of $35.04, for a total value of $1,349,495.52.
-The disclosure for this sale can be found here.
+The sale was disclosed in a filing with the SEC, which is available at this link.
+Also, insider Justin Whitmore bought 1,025 shares of Keurig Dr Pepper stock in a transaction on Thursday, August 19th.
+The stock was acquired at an average cost of $34.34 per share, for a total transaction of $35,198.50.
+The disclosure for this purchase can be found here.
 1.00% of the stock is owned by company insiders.

 Keurig Dr Pepper, Inc engages in the production and marketing of non-alcoholic beverages.
 It operates through the following segments: Coffee Systems, Packaged Beverages, Beverage Concentrates, and Latin America Beverages.
 The Coffee Systems segment includes manufacture and distribution of finished goods relating to coffee, pods, and brewers.